shefing/payload-tools/packages/color-picker/README.md

     label: 'Font Color', // 🎯 The label displayed in the UI }), createBackgroundColorField({
-      name: 'backgroundColor', //The name of the field.
+      name: 'backgroundColor', // 🏷️ The name of the field.
-      label: 'background-color', //The label of the field.
+      label: 'background-color', // 🎯 The label of the field.
     }),
 ];